SemGloVe: Semantic Co-occurrences for GloVe from BERT: Introduction

 Experiments on word similarity datasets show that SemGloVe can outperform GloVe.
-We also evaluate SemGloVe on external Combinatory Categorial Grammar (CCG) supertagging, named entity recognition (NER), question-answering (QA) and co-reference resolution (CoRef) tasks, again showing the effectiveness of SemGloVe.
+We also evaluate SemGloVe on external Chunking, POS tagging and named entity recognition (NER) tasks, again showing the effectiveness of SemGloVe.
 Specifically, our analysis shows that SemGloVe has two advantages: first, it can find semantic relevant word pairs which cannot be captured by GloVe; second, SemGloVe can generate more accurate global word-word co-occurrence counts compared to GloVe.

 SemGloVe gives better averaged results compared with existing state-of-the-art (non-contextualized) embedding methods on both intrinsic and extrinsic evaluation tasks.
 In addition to its theoretical interest, this leads to two contributions to the research community.
 First, it enriches the toolbox for computational linguistics research involving word representations that do not vary by the sentence, such as lexical semantics tasks.
-Second, although underperforming BERT on extrinsic tasks, it adds to the set of input embeddings that are orders of magnitudes faster compared with contextualized embeddings.
+Second, it adds to the set of input embeddings that are orders of magnitudes faster compared with contextualized embeddings.
 Our code and SemGloVe embeddings will be made available.